Why is LTO an inherently safe battery?

 Aside from external safety precautions, such as monitoring, supervision, fire suppression systems and fire extinguishing – we rely on the battery cells internal, inherent qualities.
 Variations in chemistry, composition and design is what gives the battery system its fundamental, inherent safety features.

-In previous articles we have described the basics safety aspects of marine battery systems.
+In previous articles we have described the basic safety aspects of marine battery systems.
 In this article we specifically focus on the LTO (lithium-titanium-oxide) cell chemistry that is being used in demanding heavy-duty applications, due to its differentiating qualities.

 All batteries are built on the same basic structure.
 They have a positive cathode, negative anode, electrolyte, and a thin separator between them.
 Typically, what differs between the types of available batteries are variations in the cathode and anode materials.